 “Tinned fish is very hot right now,” says chef Sara Hauman, founder of Tiny Fish Co. and self-proclaimed fish nerd.
 “Tiny Fish Co. has been growing steadily and organically over the past 12 months, and products are selling at a much more rapid pace.
 Within the past few months, interest in ‘fancy fish in a can’ has been surging, almost doubling from what it had been in previous months.”

-In the past two months, searches for western-style apparel—clothing that draws inspiration from or celebrates the Wild West—have skyrocketed.
-In January, searches for “western” doubled from the previous month, reaching about 10,000.
-On Faire, popular western-style clothing includes ripped or flared jeans; cowboy hats; graphic tees featuring cowboys, horses, and horseshoes; and cowboy-print tops or pants.
-Shop these styles from Bailey Rose, Spirit + Tribe, and more.
+In the past two months, searches for cowboy-style apparel—clothing that draws inspiration from or celebrates the Wild West—have skyrocketed.
+In January and February 2023, “western” was among the top 10 search terms of the month.
+In January, global searches for “western” numbered about 10,000, a 100% increase from just one month prior.
+On Faire, popular western-style clothing includes ripped or flared jeans, cowboy hats, graphic tees featuring cowboys, horses, horseshoes, and cowboy print tops or pants.

-In addition to western apparel, global trend forecasting agency WGSN predicts that bohemian silhouettes and hand-crafted looks will be popular this spring.
-On Faire, we’ve already seen an increased interest in these styles, with purchases of products like crocheted tops from AFRM and patchwork denim jeans from VERVET by Flying Monkey growing in the past three months.
+In addition to cowboy apparel, global trend forecasting agency WGSN predicts that bohemian silhouettes and hand-crafted looks will be popular this spring.
+On Faire, we’ve already seen an increased interest in these styles, with purchases of products like crocheted tops from Mars knitwear and patchwork denim jeans from Hereticnine growing in the past three months.